A perfectly seared London broil steak sliced thin, served over creamy garlic mashed potatoes, and topped with a rich mushroom sauce.

 • Marinate the London Broil:

-Whisk together soy sauce, extra virgin olive oil, balsamic vinegar, beef broth, Worcestershire sauce, lemon juice, Dijon mustard, honey, thyme, oregano, black pepper, and red pepper flakes.
+In a blender, combine the water, soy sauce, extra virgin olive oil, red win vinegar, Worcestershire sauce, Dijon mustard, thyme, oregano, parsley, black pepper, and red pepper flakes.

 Place the London broil in a resealable bag or shallow dish, and pour the marinade over it.
 Seal and marinate in the refrigerator for at least 4 hours, but preferably overnight.